Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

     - All TMs in the Game Corner have been replaced by type-held items: Silk Scarf, Charcoal, Mystic Water and Miracle Seed
  - Modified the Item storage system to work like Gen 4:
     - The PC Item storage has been removed (The slots form here have been moved to the bag)
-    - The Bag capacity has been modified to allow for storing 1 of each item in all Pockets except the main items pocket
+    - The Bag capacity has been modified to allow for storing 1 of each item in all Pockets
     - Each item can only have 1 slot in the bag.
 If the maximum amount (x999) is reached, no more of that item can be obtained, even if the bag has a free slot
-    - The main item pocket can now store up to 93 different items (this is still not enough to fit all different items, as there are 139 in Emerald.
-To add the missing 46 slots I'll have to mess around with the save memory a lot more, which I'll leave for a later time)
+    - The main item pocket can now store up to 138 different items.
+This accounts for all obtainable items in Emerald, excluding the Exp.
+Share, which has been converted to a Key Item like from Gen VI onwards.
  - Once a Repel runs out, a pop-up will appear asking which Repel you would like to use, if any

 # Gameplay changes